rob-p/CMSC423_S20/course-materials.md

 - [Molecular Biology: Principles of Genome Function 2nd Edition](https://www.amazon.com/Molecular-Biology-Principles-Genome-Function/dp/0198705972/) (Craig,  Green, Greider, Storz, Wolberger, Cohen-Fix, 2014)
 - [Molecular Biology](http://www.amazon.com/Molecular-Biology-Second-Edition-David/dp/0123785944) (Clark and Pazdernik 2012)

-**Expectations**: Since this is a computational Biology course, you will be expected to become familiar with the relevant Biology — it is an important and inextricable part of the material, and the underlying Biology provides motivation for the computational problems we will tackle.
+**Expectations**: Since this is a computational biology course, you will be expected to become familiar with the relevant biology — it is an important and inextricable part of the material, and the underlying biology provides motivation for the computational problems we will tackle.
+However, as an upper-level computer science course, our focus will be on the computational aspects of bioinformatics and genomics.
+It is expected that you enter the class with a strong understanding of algorithms and basic data structures, and that you leave the class with a knowledge of how algorithm and data structure design can be fruitfully applied to biological data.

 ## Course Objectives

-The main objective of this course will be to provide an in-depth understanding of some of the algorithms, data structures, and statistical methods that underlie _modern_ computational genomics.
-This course is not intended as a broad introduction to computational biology — for that you should take (the excellent) CMSC 701.
-Instead, this course is intended to provide a deep dive into some modern topics in genomics where algorithmic, data structural, and inferential innovations have moved the field forward and enabled solving, or even posing, new problems.
+The main objective of this course will be to provide an understanding of some of the algorithms, data structures, and statistical methods that underlie _modern_ computational genomics.
+This course is intended as a broad introduction to bioinformatics and computational biology.
+However, this is a huge field, so we will not cover everything, and what we do cover will not all be at the same depth (e.g. we will spend more time discussing indexing than clustering).
 Our perspective will be a computational and algorithmic one, though we will take the time to understand the necessary biology and motivation for the problems we discuss.
 At the end of this course, you should have a good understanding of how new challenges in genomics drive algorithmic innovations and how algorithmic innovations enable new and improved biological analyses.

 ## Course  Schedule

 The following is a planned schedule of the material we will cover in the course, as well as when we will cover it.
 The mapping between content and dates below _is subject to change_ depending on how quickly we move.
-The current schedule is quite optimistic, and I would like to cover all of this material.
+The current schedule is  optimistic, and I would like to cover all of this material.
 However, it's much more important that the class understand the material we cover than that we get to all of the topics I'd like to discuss.
 Thus, the time we spend on certain topics and the precise list of topics we cover is subject to change throughout the semester depending on our pace.

 - Week of Jan 27.
     - Course introduction, logistics & goals
     - Basic Biology & Biotechnology (e.g. short and long-read sequencing)

+- Week of Feb 3.
+  - February 7 : Last day to drop without a `W`

+- Week of Feb 10.

+- Week of Feb 17.

+- Week of Feb 24.
+  - Feb 25. : Midterm 1 (in class)

+- Week of March 2.
+  - March 5 : Prof. Patro out of town

+- Week of March 9.

+- Week of March 16
+  - March 17 : **Spring Break, no classes**
+  - March 19 : **Spring Break, no classes**

+- Week of March 23

+- Week of March 30

+- Week of April 6
+  - April 9 : Midterm 2 (in class)
+  - April 11 : Last day to drop with a `W`

+- Week of April 13

+- Week of April 20

+- Week of April 27

+- Week of May 4
+    - May 7 : Prof. Patro out of town (_tentative_, will verify)

+- Week of May 11
+    - May 12 : Last day of class

+- May 14 : Final Exam (8:00-10:00am) **Note: University assigned time different than class time**

 ## Course Resources